 Larson Design Group performed an inventory and analysis of the site to evaluate potential uses for the land.
 We facilitated an extensive public participation process that included working closely with a Study Committee to develop a recreation interest survey, conduct public meetings, identify citizen concerns and interests, perform key person interviews, and develop the park plan.
 Proposed improvements are shown on the Master Site Plan (above).
 The companion Master Plan Narrative includes recommendations for park management, proposed phasing, opinions of cost for development, and a list of potential partners for funding, development, programming, and maintenance of the park.

-When completed, Fort Halifax Park will serve as a recreational, historical and educational destination locally, regionally, and statewide.
+Fort Halifax Park serves as a recreational, historical and educational destination locally, regionally, and statewide.